 |May-August||Assigned to Jenkins’s Brigade, Cavalry Division, Army of Northern Virginia.
 Company F of the 14th Virginia Cavalry Regiment was transferred in as Company E during this time.|

 The battalion made two charges at opequon Creek, losing four men killed, several wounded and two captured.
 Major Sweeney was wounded and taken to the hospital at Lexington.
 He refused to let the doctors amputate his arm, holding them off with his pistol.
 Sweeney survived.
-Captain Cornelius Thomas of Company A took over the battalion while Sweeney recovered.
+Captain Cornelius Thomas Smith of Company A took over the battalion while Sweeney recovered.

 |June 18||The battalion crossed the Potomac at Williamsport.
 Company D was detached to guard the crossing.|